7assanQ/YouTubeToMp3Mp4/README.md

 ---

 - To use these tools
-  - First download the YouTubeToMp3Mp4_V2.3.exe or the old files and run it if on Windows.
+  - First download the YouTubeToMp3Mp4_V3.exe or the old files and run it if on Windows.
-  - OR run the source code YouTubeToMp3Mp4_V2.3.py or the old files (need the following Libraries to run the code if the source code YouTubeToMp3Mp4_V2.3.py or old files are used. check the libraries section).
+  - OR run the source code YouTubeToMp3Mp4_V3.py or the old files (need the following Libraries to run the code if the source code YouTubeToMp3Mp4_V3.py or old files are used. check the libraries section).

 ---

-**Running YouTubeToMp3Mp4_V2.3.exe (new version)**
+**Running YouTubeToMp3Mp4_V2.3.exe (old version)**

 - Once this tool is runnning it will provide 6 options.
   - Option 1 Convert YouTube to MP3